 The collection of the In Flanders Fields Museum is rich, unique and varied.
 It contains objects, books, photographs, front cards, newspapers, magazines, scores, documentation folders, memorabilia, ego documents, posters, audiovisual material and shadow archives from or about the First World War or related subjects.

-The Names List is probably the most intangible collection.
+The List of Names is probably the most intangible collection.
 But collecting the names of victims of the First World War, and the story of their lives and deaths are indispensable to the operation of the museum.

 With provincial support, the militaria collection of the former museum "Hill 60" was purchased in 2008 and shared with the Memorial Museum Passchendaele.
 A large part of the approximately 1600 objects can be seen in the permanent display.

 The collection of (ego)documents is growing every week, mainly through donations.
 Portraits give a face, and letters and diaries a voice to hundreds of historical characters.
 The collection of documented personal stories is anything but a closed collection.

 The museum purchases books and magazines, both new publications and second-hand copies.
 When research results in a publication, we ask the author to donate a copy of his/her book or article to the library of the Research Centre.

 The very extensive newspaper and magazine collection, about 25,000 issues, dates from 1914-1918 and the interwar period and has a very international character.

 Food aid from America in the form of sacks of flour was sent to Belgium.
 The empty sacks were processed by Belgian women and children into true works of art.
 The museum owns a unique collection of 18 processed flour sacks, some of which are on the masterpiece list.

 Important and unique is the extensive collection of topographic maps indicating trenches and other strategic points.
 Reproductions of all maps have been made and are available for research in the Research Centre.

 In the museum a collection of 20,000 historical aerial photographs can be consulted.
 These aerial photographs cover the entire front zone of the First World War and large parts of the rear areas.